Category Archives: Design Principles

 Normalisation

 A relational database allows you to ‘normalise’ your data.
 Normalising data means that you only have to store repeated information in one place.
-For example, if you are storing invoice data then each invoice for the same Customer does not need to store the address of the customer, this is held in a Customer table… Read More »
+For example, if you are storing invoice data then each invoice for the same Customer does not need to store the address of the customer, this is held in a Customer table… Read More: Normalisation »

 Naming Conventions